Want the perfect workout program?

 Arguably one of the best exercises for creating a well-defined chest, the dumbbell chest fly primarily targets the pectoralis major and the anterior deltoids.
 And similar to the bench press, switching to an incline tweaks the muscles working.

 When you perform this move on a flat bench, the lower head works hardest, while an incline bench targets the upper head.
 In addition, while dumbbells are great for increasing your range of motion and forcing your muscles to work harder to stabilize, you can also use the chest fly machine instead.
-Since it provides more stability, you can use a higher weight.
-Both variations have their benefits.

 How to do a chest fly:

 Ideally, use a dip station at your gym for to perform dips.
 It targets both heads of the pectoralis major, but more so the lower portion, the pectoralis minor, and your anterior deltoids.
-Lean forward when performing this movement to target your chest.
-Keeping your body upright causes your triceps to do more work - not what we want on chest and shoulder day!

 How to do a chest dip:

-Another isolation exercise for targeting the pectoralis major and minor, bent-forward cable crossovers is an isolation move that creates an ultra-defined chest.
 Pro tip: Slightly crossing your hands in front of you will further engage your chest muscles.
 In addition, you can switch up the angle of your upper body to specifically target the upper, middle, or lower chest.

 How to do bent-forward cable crossovers: